Beginner Archives - Learn Thai from a White Guy

 How to Say Happy New Year in Thai

-Did you make a New Year’s resolution to improve your Thai language skills?
-Or maybe you are planning on travelling to Thailand for the New Year and want to learn how to say “Happy New Year”?
+Did you make a New Year’s resolution to improve your Thai?
+Maybe you’re planning to visit Thailand for the holidays?

 happy new year in thai